DIY Clipboard Frames

-A simple tutorial on how to easily display pictures in your home by creating DIY clipboard frames.
+A simple tutorial on how to easily display pictures in your home by creating DIY clothespin picture frames.

-Displaying many pictures on one wall does not need to be complicated or cost a lot of money.
 One solution is creating DIY wooden clipboard frames.
-These frames are made from plywood (or another type of wood) and small clothespins, which makes changing the pictures even easier!
+These frames are made from plywood (or any type of wood you want to use) and small clothespins.

-I decided to install these clipboard frames in our hallway because they are effortless and don’t take up space into the hall.
+I installed these clipboard frames in our hallway because they are so easy to use and don’t take up space into the hall.

 DIY wooden clipboard frames